-The school's recruitment and selection policies adhere to the latest DfE guidance 'Keeping Children Safe in Education' 2018 whereby processes and statutory procedural guidance is set out in other relevant documents, as listed in Appendix A.
+The school's recruitment and selection policies and processes adhere to the DfE guidance 'Keeping Children Safe in Education' March 2015.

 The Headteacher and Governing Body have ensured that all staff and volunteers have been vetted and checked.

 Working with other Agencies